 Technology and innovation.
 That’s how we can describe our era today.
-Every brilliant mind tend to find something really amazing that will either blow your mind our raise your brows out of curiosity.
+Every brilliant mind tends to find something really amazing that will either blow your mind our raise your brows out of curiosity.
 We never find something so satisfying that we keep on editing, improving and changing all the things that surround us.

 I just recently found out that my trusty refrigerator is already outdated because just like the air conditioner, it already has an inverter model that can save at least 50% of energy that it consumes.